Automatic and seamless connections for brain aneurysm mesh

 Figure 5

-After estimation of brain aneurysm placement, a second safety check must be introduced to confirm that the aneurysm is indeed in the correct place.
+Lastly, after the estimation of brain aneurysm placement, a second safety check must be introduced.
+We must confirm that the aneurysm is indeed in the correct place.

 Up to this point, we have calculated where the endings of the model are (with the division into inflow and the rest).
 We also know which one of the branches are not in-between any crossroads.
 And of course where the aneurysm is.
 We now have to calculate the optimal way of connecting the endings to the points in 3D space in such a way that they are not in collision with the model, are far enough from the aneurysm and are as short as possible.
 Additionally, the connection cannot intersect with itself.
 As we see in fig. 5, the points in 3D space (in pink) are located as shown on the animation.
 The algorithm will now try to select a point on each of the branches with the endings to create an optimal tube connection between this selected point and the point in 3D space.
 It will do so by iterating over N points on the branch and calculating the tube (with all the restrictions and optimizations) for all of those points and selecting the best options for all the endings.
 This way, we know that the created tubes are the best possible tubes that can be created in this setting.